char4clarke/startup/README.md

 - **HTML Pages**: I added 4 html pages, one for login, dashboard, activity log, and insights. (once I have the login implementation for authenticating users, I will have the login index.html page automatically link to the dashboard)
 - **Links**: Added links at the top to nagigate between the different pages.
 - **Login/DB Placeholder**: Index page is a login with an input box and login button, will then pull the user's data from database.
-- **Websocket/Charts Placeholder**: The user's individualized data and info will update the charts and visualizations in the dashboard, activity log, and insights page in real time.
+- **Websocket/Charts Placeholder**: The user's individualized data and info will automatically update the charts and visualizations in the dashboard, activity log, and insights page in real time.
 - **App Text/Content**: Text on the dashboard, activity log, and insights page to describe the activities and their data from the websocket and database.
 Buttons to log each of the specified activites, including creating a new activity to be tracked.
+- **Third-Party Service/API Calls**: API calls will be used for user authentication, and fetching user specific data from other apps like google calendar.

 ### CSS
 - **Styling**: Clean, simple design ensuring a good user experience across different screen sizes.
 Use of color schemes, whitespace, and animations to enhance visual appeal.